christophedominik/starter-hugo-academic/content/authors/Tomas Vaclavik/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Palacký University Olomouc, Faculty of Science Department of Ecology & Environmental Sciences
+- name: PalackÃ½ University Olomouc, Faculty of Science Department of Ecology & Environmental Sciences
   url: https://tomasvaclavik.wordpress.com/

 # Short bio (displayed in user profile at end of posts)